nellshamrell/ops_for_developers/04_Deploying_With_Capistrano.md

 (VM) $ sudo chown deploy:deploy /var/www
 ```

-Finally, we need to make some changes to config/deploy/production.rb
+Finally, we need to make some changes to config/deploy/production.rb (back on your local machine)

 Change these lines